-At the end of the film, when Nelson Mandela addresses a South African classroom, he quotes a Malcolm X speech directly.
-He refused to repeat the last four words, "by any means necessary," so Spike Lee inserted black and white footage of Malcolm X saying it himself.
+At the film's ending, when Nelson Mandela addresses a South African classroom, he quotes a Malcolm X speech directly.
+He refused to repeat the last four words, "by any means necessary", so Spike Lee inserted black and white footage of Malcolm X saying it himself.
 The line originated in Jean-Paul Sartre's play "Les Mains Sales" ("Dirty Hands").

 The scenes of President John F. Kennedy's assassination were taken from JFK (1991).
 Vincent D'Onofrio was credited as playing Bill Newman in the footage taken from that film.
 The stand-ins who played the Kennedys and the Connallys in JFK (1991) were also credited in this film.

 James Baldwin's screenplay was written and completed in over two years after co-writer Arnold Perl's death in 1971.
 Baldwin's family asked that his name be removed.
 Therefore, Spike Lee shares on-screen credit with the late Perl.